Italy drugmaker Zambon ready to splash out in U.S., China push

 The family-owned pharma group, famous for its mucolytic agent Fluimucil, used to treat respiratory problems, has cash enough to fund expansion plans but could contemplate a stock market listing if a big opportunity arose.

-“It’s not on the table at the moment, but we would consider it if a large-scale project comes along,” Roberto Tascione told Reuters in an interview.
+“It’s not on the table at the moment, but we could consider it if a large-scale project comes along,” Roberto Tascione told Reuters in an interview.

 Tascione, a former head of Bristol-Myers Squibb in Italy, said Zambon wanted to focus increasingly on specialty care products in areas like Parkinson’s disease and severe respiratory disorders, with the U.S. a key prospect market.